john-science/john-science.github.io/_drafts/2016-11-24-best-text-based-games.md

       V,,   ..
 ```

 [A Dark Room](https://en.wikipedia.org/wiki/A_Dark_Room) was [reviewed by the New Yorker](http://www.newyorker.com/tech/elements/a-dark-room-the-best-selling-game-that-no-one-can-explain) as a game no one can explain.
-The game either has no genre, or it is the combination of several others.
-It is a game designed for people who like exploring and playing around with things, not for someone who wants an exact copy of last year's greatest hit with updated graphics.
+But what does the New Yorker know about gaming.
+(Really.
+I'm asking.)
+I will admit, it would be hard to place the game under a single genre.
+But this game wasn't written to fit well into old gaming tropes.
+It is one of the most original games to come out lately.
+There are a lot of really fun, unique mechanics in this game.

 The game starts so simply, you might not even think it is a real game at first.
-You are alone in the dark and you are cold.
+You are cold and alone in the dark.
 So you build a fire.
 As time rolls on you have an entire village to defend.
 Or you can abandon them and explore the wilds alone.
-There are a lot of really fun, unique mechanics in this game I have never seen anywhere else.

 * [Play Online](http://adarkroom.doublespeakgames.com/)
 * [Play iOS](https://itunes.apple.com/us/app/a-dark-room/id736683061?mt=8) or [Play Android](https://play.google.com/store/apps/details?id=com.yourcompany.adarkroom&hl=en)